-Here we provide help for some of the problems that you may encounter when using Iterative Studio.
+Here we provide help for some of the problems that you may encounter when using DVC Studio.

 - I cannot find my desired Git repository in the form to add a model

 - Model registry does not display the models in my Git repositories

 - My models have disappeared even though I did not remove (deprecate) them